sciactive/nephele/packages/adapter-file-system/README.md

 # Usage

 The default export is the adapter, and it's also a named export "Adapter".
-Instantiate this class, providing an options object if needed, and give that to Nephele as the adapter.
-If you don't pass a root directory, the adapter will serve files from the process' current working directory.
+Instantiate this class, providing an options object, and give that to Nephele as the adapter.

 ```js
 import express from 'express';